 In the 13th century the area was raided by the Ahoms, a Buddhist people from northern Thailand, who established their capital at Sibsagar and remained in power until the Burmese invaded in the 18th century.
 At times Assam seems to have more in common with them and its current neighbouring countries than India herself.

-During World War 2 Assam played a strategic role as an important supply route to China and Burma and the war graves continue to draw veterans and their families tracing their past.
+During World War 2 Assam played a strategic role as an important supply route to China and Burma and the former battle sites and war graves continue to draw veterans and their families tracing their past.

-The state is dominated by the Brahmaputra, one of the great rivers of the world, which brings life and occasional disaster to nearby villages and towns when it floods and deposits rich alluvial soil every summer.
+Assam is dominated by the Brahmaputra, one of the great rivers of the world, which brings life - and occasional disaster - to nearby villages and towns when it floods and deposits rich alluvial soil every summer.
 Travelling along the river by boat, on the Charaidew or Sukapha is one of the best ways to explore the state, taking guided visits to ancient sites and rural villages along the way.

 Kaziranga National Park and Manas Wildlife Sanctuary are the last refuges of the Indian one-horned rhinoceros, as well as tiger, leopard and elephant.
 As well as the usual jeep safaris, in Kaziranga you can come nose to nose with a rhino from the back of an elephant.